mbahvw/kit-katacoda-scenarios/kubectl-advance/step5.md

-Using logs/tail to interact and debug pods issue.
+# Using logs/tail to interact and debug pods issue.

-continuation step 4.. break step 4 into 2 steps

 To dump pod logs into the standard output, use the `kubectl logs POD_NAME`